 Let us mention, only briefly, that in the previously mentioned Mutiny on the Bounty, the leader of the mutiny is named Fletcher Christian, and the Ship’s Captain, the subject of the mutineers’ grievances, William Bligh.
 A fletcher is one who attaches the fins, flights or feathers to the shaft of arrows enabling them to fly.
 A Christian is, by all accounts, one who lives by the teachings of the Christ (The Logos; The Word…The Divine Law).
 The short form of William is Bill, and a bill sets out the law of the land.
 Bligh can be pronounced B-ligh (belie), which means to give a false impression of something; to disguise or contradict; and/or, to fail to fulfill or justify (a claim); betray (Source: Lexico powered by Oxford > belie).
-(As an aside, belie is the root word of belief, which is explored in-depth on our YouTube video on The Hard Truth of Belief.)
+(As an aside, belie is the esoteric root word of belief, not to be confused with the exoteric root word of belief found in modern etymological dictionaries, which is explored in-depth on our YouTube video on The Hard Truth of Belief.)

 So in this scenario from history, we have a fletcher who gives flight to Divine Law leading a mutiny against the false laws of men which betray It, upon a vessel whose name, Bounty, is not only directly related to the sea and Mother Nature, but which carries Christian and his fellow mutineers to truly resplendent islands in the South Pacific where they are greeted by boundless affection, female companionship and all the boundless gifts of said resplendent islands.